Skip to main content

 Unaccompanied Youth at Risk of Homelessness

-Youth who are determined to be unaccompanied homeless youth, or unaccompanied youth who are self-supporting and at risk of homelessness, meet the definition of an independent student for financial aid purposes.
+Youth who are found to be unaccompanied homeless youth, or unaccompanied youth who are self-supporting and at risk of homelessness, meet the definition of an independent student for financial aid purposes.

 Provisional Independent Status